NoxOrg/Nox.Lib.V6/README.md

 -->
   <p align="center">
     <br />
-    Build and deploy enterprise–grade microservices in under an hour
+    Build and deploy enterprise-grade microservices in under an hour
     <br />
     <br />
     <a href="https://noxorg.dev"><strong>View the documentation »</strong></a>